kreier/timeline/README.md

 ### Scale challenges

 To compensate for limited printing area I created a border of 1cm around each page.
 The effective drawing area on A4 landscape in each tile is 277 millimeter.
-This results in _different time scales_ for each page, since the covered timespan is not equal for each page.
+This resulted in _different time scales_ for each page with v1.0, since the covered timespan is not equal for each page.
 But this was one of the fundamental ideas of this project, to represent a *larger amount of time* with a *bigger amount of space* or length.
 Here are the values for comparison:

 | page             | begin | end   | timespan | width/mm | years/mm | resolution | columns | created    |
 |------------------|-------|-------|----------|----------|----------|------------|---------|------------|